mstksg/inCode/copy/entries/five-point-haskell-2.md

 Ranking Up
 ----------

-Now that you see how useful it is to utilize type parameters and `forall`, can we _use_ this fact at the meta-level even within our code itself?
+Now that you see how useful it is to use type parameters and `forall`, can we _use_ this fact at the meta-level even within our code itself?

 Let's say we want to map an IO function over every item in our `UserF`, and return a new one.
 We know that whatever IO function we use _must_ leave the